What do you love with your whole heart and soul?

 So herein lies the conundrum—how can you know how something makes you feel if you haven’t tried it?
 For example, I’d like to think I’d be very passionate about being a rock star.
 But until I step onto a stage in front of fifty thousand people and rock my guitar, I have no idea how that would make me feel.
 I can infer and have some ideas because it looks like it’s working pretty well for others, but I can never know for sure.

 Therefore, this is the first thing you must keep in mind when you think about passion: it’s an experience-driven feeling.
 Much like action must come before motivation and not the other way around, the experience must come before passion.
 Personal experiences are those that will fuel your passions.

 But a mere experience is not enough.
 You might get a glimpse of something and feel great about it, but until you put it through the grinder, you still won’t know for sure.
 There’s a vast gap between enjoying a game of tennis and dedicating your life to becoming a master tennis player.

 So, taking this further: experience plus hard work and practice gives birth to passion.

 And Then There Are The Lucky Ones

 Now, I don’t want to paint an overly bleak picture of passion.
 There are passionate people all around you.
 Maybe you are one of them.
-It’s possible; people are passionate about a lot of things, and most of those things most likely don’t even sound like a passion to you.
+It’s possible; people are passionate about many things, and most of those things most likely don’t even sound like a passion to you.
 That’s because passion is personal and subjective.
-There is no one thing that we all must embrace as a passion in order to become fulfilled human beings.
+There is no one thing that we all must embrace as a passion for becoming fulfilled human beings.

 Don’t shake your head.
 Even generally accepted good deeds such as caring for the sick, helping the poor, and protecting the environment do not have to become everyone’s passion.
 It simply doesn’t play out like that.
 It would make for a beautiful world, but reality doesn’t work that way.